ArneCL/BlogPosts/bash-unix-command-line-movement-deletion.md

 Press `alt shift d` it will delete the word `my`.
 Press it again and it will then delete `scene`.

-Press `ctl d` will delete not the word but a single character under the cursor.
+Press `ctl d` and you will delete not the word but a single character under the cursor.

 Press `ctl k` and you will delete everything after the position. `ctl u` everything before.